Skip to main content

 One of the biggest headaches in project management is the overlap between what you're doing and what the team is doing.
 Usually, you either have to keep your own private notes somewhere else or risk everyone seeing your messy "in-progress" thoughts.

 We solved this by splitting the app into two zones: Personal and Team.
 Your Personal Zone is yours.
 Anything you put there—boards, notes, or calendars—is private by default.
-It’s like your own little office.
+It's like your own little office.
 The Team Zone is the shared space.
-This is where the team project boards, notice boards, and team calendar lives.
+This is where the team project boards, notice boards, and team calendar live.
 It makes it very clear where the boundaries are, so you don't have to worry about accidentally sharing a half-finished idea with the whole company.
 If you do have a board that isn't for the whole team but needs a few eyes on it, you can set it to "Shared" and invite specific people as either Editors or Viewers.

 Organising tasks with Workboards